 - A history of head injury, which more than triples your risk

 - Thyroid disease, which increases your risk 2.5 times

 Frontotemporal Dementia Diagnosis

 See a doctor about any strange behavior.
 They’ll ask about medications and family history.
 They may also do blood tests to rule out other medical problems.
-Your doctor might refer you to a neurologist, who will check things like your balance, reflexes, memory, and thinking.
+Your doctor might refer you to a neurologist, who will check things such as your balance, reflexes, memory, and thinking.

-- CT scan (computed tomography scan).
+- CT scan.
 It shows a detailed image of your brain, made with X-rays.

 - MRI.
 This uses magnets and radio waves to create images of your brain.

 - Fluorodeoxyglucose positron emission tracer (FDG-PET) scan.
 A low-level radioactive substance injected in your blood shows up in the brain, revealing how different parts are working.